Gary Sheets, GISP

 LDG is positioned for strong growth and has remained focused on maintaining the small-town values that have helped it to succeed.
 I look forward to using my skills to help the company further its capabilities.

-Earlier, Gary gained valuable, federal field experience in supporting comprehensive condition assessment and real property inventory programs for the National Parks Service, the VA’s National Cemetery Administration and the Army National Guard.
+Throughout his career, Gary has gained valuable federal field experience in supporting comprehensive condition assessment and real property inventory programs for the National Parks Service, the VA’s National Cemetery Administration and the Army National Guard.
 Each has enabled the respective agency to more effectively plan projects, budgets, schedules and capitalization.
-His work has supported the U.S. Armed Services and Department of Defense Education Association-completed projects in 13 countries ranging from Bahrain and Turkey to Japan and Germany.
+His work has supported the U.S. Armed Services and Department of Defense Education Association-completed projects in 13 countries, ranging from Bahrain and Turkey to Japan and Germany.

 Gary received an Associates of Science in Specialized Technology from Pittsburgh Technical College and a Bachelor of Science in Business Administration from Robert Morris University, and is a certified Geographic Information Systems Professional.
 In addition, he serves as an Industry Advisor for Carnegie Mellon University’s Aerial Robotic Infrastructure Analyst (ARIA) program and is an active member of Pittsburgh Technical College and Beaver County Career and Technology Center Advisory Boards.